Employee benefits plan strategy and design

 Employee benefits plan cost containment

 Employee benefit plans are the second biggest people cost after salaries.
-Even so, less than half of organisations have an effective cost containment strategy in place, according to our latest people risk report.
+Even so, less than half of organizations have an effective cost containment strategy in place, according to our latest people risk report.

-Employee benefit design services that include cost containment strategies support organisations to keep spend down.
+Employee benefit design services that include cost containment strategies support organizations to keep spend down.
 They also support employees by ensuring budget is focused on issues that will most improve employee well-being.

 Our approach starts with designing for value, by focusing on areas that employees most need support with.
 Then we help you manage health risks, to mitigate rising health plan costs and advance a healthy workforce.
 This is followed by driving efficiencies through smart financing and placement.

 Three elements of a truly effective health and benefits cost containment strategy: